Rajakhare/portfolio/README.md

 * **Downloadable Resume:** Easy access to my professional resume.
 * **Contact Form/Information:** Multiple ways for visitors to get in touch.
 * **Smooth Navigation:** Intuitive and easy-to-use navigation menu.
-* [Add any other specific features you have, e.g., animations, dark mode, blog section]

 ## Technologies Used